Jesús Seade: Negotiation of USMCA

-In his time as Undersecretary for North America in the Mexican government, Seade Kuri was denounced for embezzlement and abusing functions on the Alert Citizens portal of the Civil Service Secretariat, a fact that was released by the newspaper El Universal on October 14, 2020.
-According to the anonymous citizen complaint, the official used public funds for the making of five private trips to Hong Kong for an amount greater than 800 thousand pesos, pretending to make official commissions in that Asian city on behalf of the government of Mexico.
+Embezzlement allegations

+On October 14, 2020, as Undersecretary for North America in the Mexican government, Seade Kuri was accused of embezzlement and abusing functions on the Alert Citizens portal of the Civil Service Secretariat by the newspaper El Universal.
+According to the anonymous citizen complaint, he used public funds for the making of five private trips to Hong Kong for an amount greater than 800 thousand pesos, pretending to make official commissions there on behalf of the government of Mexico.
 The charges were investigated ex officio by the Secretariat of the Federal Public Service.
-On October 14, 2020 at night, the official exercised his right of reply and sent a letter to the national newspaper stating that the accusations are false.
+On October 14, 2020 at night, Seade sent a letter to the national newspaper stating that the accusations were false.
 According to Seade, those 5 publicly resourced trips to Hong Kong, some lasting between 10 and 20 days each and in first class, aimed to "strengthen communication channels with local authorities and businessmen with respect to the T-MEC."
-In his letter he also stated that he paid for his bag air tickets for 2 of the 5 first-class trips to Hong Kong.
+He also stated that he paid for his bag air tickets for 2 of the 5 first-class trips to Hong Kong.

-On 6 November 2020, the Internal Control Body of the Secretariat of Foreign Affairs concluded an administrative investigation against Jesus Seade, ruled that "not enough evidence was found to likely demonstrate the commission of any conduct for which administrative responsibility is no longer noticed".
+On 6 November 2020, the Internal Control Body of the Secretariat of Foreign Affairs concluded an administrative investigation against Jesus Seade, ruling that "not enough evidence was found to likely demonstrate the commission of any conduct for which administrative responsibility is no longer noticed".

 Miguel Hidalgo Prize

-On November 11, 2020, president Andrés Manuel López Obrador awarded Seade the Presea Miguel Hidalgo (an important award to citizens' contribution to their country, which on November 20, 2020, was also awarded to 425 health care workers) At the brief ceremony that took place during López Obrador's daily morning press conference, Seade announced he was retiring from public office and quitting Mexico in order to move back to Hong Kong.
+On November 11, 2020, president Andrés Manuel López Obrador awarded Seade the Presea Miguel Hidalgo, an award to citizens' contribution to their country.
+At the brief ceremony that took place during López Obrador's daily morning press conference, Seade announced he was retiring from public office and leaving Mexico in order to move back to Hong Kong.